Mt. Hood Community College: Academics

 MHCC enrolls roughly 30,000 students each year and is accredited by the Northwest Commission on Colleges and Universities.
 The college's programs include nursing, funeral science, integrated media, automotive technology and transfer opportunities to local universities toward B.A. degrees in humanities and science programs.

 The college is financed by local property tax funds, state reimbursement funds and student tuition.
 Local voters established the college tax base in 1968 and approved tax base increases in 1970 and 1980.

-MHCC is home to an Eastern Oregon University 4-year degree program in either Business Administration or Education, both with several concentrations.
-The classes are held in the same manner as a regular 4-year institution, under the Eastern Oregon University - Mt.
-Hood Metro Center.
+The campus is also home to the Oregon Center for Cybersecurity and offers both associate and bachelor degrees in Cybersecurity.

 Student life

-The college has historically been known for its jazz performance program, and was the home of jazz radio station KMHD and was the site of the Mt.
+The college has historically been known for its jazz performance program, and is the home of jazz radio station KMHD and was the site of the Mt.
 Hood Jazz Festival each summer from 1982 through 2002 and from 2008 through 2010.
 The college has an active student government, almost 30 student clubs, and a student newspaper, The Advocate.

 The college also annually hosts the Portland Highland Games.